David C. Hilmers

-David Carl Hilmers, M.D. (born January 28, 1950) is a former NASA astronaut who flew four Space Shuttle missions.
+David Carl Hilmers (born January 28, 1950) is a former NASA astronaut who flew four Space Shuttle missions.
 He was born in Clinton, Iowa, but considers DeWitt, Iowa, to be his hometown.
 He has two grown sons.
 His recreational interests include playing the piano, gardening, electronics, spending time with his family, and all types of sports.
 His parents are deceased.
-With five academic degrees, he is the second most formally educated U.S. astronaut, behind Story Musgrave with six.
+With five academic degrees, he is the second most formally educated U.S. astronaut, behind Story Musgrave and Lee Morin with six.

 Education

 Graduated from Central Community High School in DeWitt, Iowa, in 1968; received a Bachelor of Arts degree in mathematics (summa cum laude) from Cornell College in 1972, a Master of Science degree in electrical engineering (with distinction) in 1977, and the degree of Electrical Engineer from the U.S. Naval Postgraduate School in 1978.
 He received a Doctor of Medicine (M.D.) degree from the Baylor College of Medicine in 1995 with honors and a Master of Science degree in Public Health (MPH) from the UTHealth School of Public Health at University of Texas Health Science Center at Houston (UTHealth) in 2002.